 - August 15, 1986: A coroner's jury has concluded Michael Eugene Oros, nicknamed "Crazy Mike" or "Sheslay Free Mike" killed trapper Gunter Lischy sometime around August 21, 1981, at Hutsigola Lake, located just south of Teslin Lake, where Lischy had been building a cabin.
 Read the entire article here.

-- August 19, 1986: Joseph Whiteside Boyle is honored with a plaque to him on dredge No. 4 at Bonanza Creek, outside of Dawson City.
+- August 19, 1986: Joseph Whiteside Boyle is honored with a plaque on Dredge No. 4 at Bonanza Creek, outside of Dawson City.

 - August 22, 1986: Gulf Canada Corp. decides to pull out of the Beaufort Sea for cost reasons.
 Its departure costs 750 employees their jobs and weakens the N.W.T.'s economy.

 - August 25, 1986: Cunard Lines' Sea Goddess 1 couldn't put on the brakes fast enough on Friday as her bow ploughed into the dock in Skagway.
 Over 35 metres of

 the dock was damaged, expected to be worth thousands of dollars in repairs.
 A large photo by Harry Kern (not credited) shows the damage.

 - August 25, 1986: The complex story of how six Curragh Resources officials donated $6,000 to Alaska Gov. Bill Sheffield's re-election campaign seems to prove rumors that Texas oil and silver barons, the Hunt Brothers, are a major backer of the Faro mine.
 The six are Canadian and as foreign nationals, cannot donate to a U.S. campaign.
 When

 the mistake was uncovered by an Anchorage reporter, the money was returned.

 - August 26, 1986: Main Street gets a second 4-storey building: two floors are added to the People's Drug Mart Building.